[[folder:Spartan getting sentenced]]

 ** Or they simply wanted to handle it with one of their own, and not have to rely on outside agencies (and owe them favors).

-*** The old black pilot pretty much says it outright: Back in the 1990's, the CHP, FBI, and even ''AmericasMostWanted'' couldn't stop Phoenix.
+** Zachary Lamb pretty much says it outright when explaining how Phoenix was originally caught: in 1996, the LAPD, CHP, FBI, ''AmericasMostWanted'' and satellite surveillance couldn't stop Phoenix.
 Only Spartan could.
 So they jump right to that option.

 ** We don't really know anything about the world outside San Angeles at all but it's possible, probable even that the same programs that make San Angeles super safe have been employed country wide or even globally.
 I didn't get the impression from Edgar Friendly that he was fighting for San Angeles because it was particularly special to him.
 By which I mean that I don't think move to Eagleland/Texas was an option if he wanted to eat a burger, crack open a beer and have sex with a beautiful woman.
 If the entire world or at least the whole US was similar, all those crime fighting units may be similarly inadequate, and as the above Troper noted, even during their prime they couldn't stop Phoenix-- and nobody is near their prime today.

-*** Presumably Cocteau was quietly keeping an eye on the police, so he could have hinted that Spartan was a better option than calling in outsiders.
-After all, if the FBI ''isn't'' incompetent in his time, their agents might actually catch wise to what he's planning.
+** Presumably Cocteau was quietly keeping an eye on the police, so he could have hinted that Spartan was a better option than calling in outsiders.
+After all, if the FBI ''isn't'' incompetent in his time, and that's assuming they even still exist, their agents might actually catch wise to what he's planning.
 Spartan doesn't have much credibility as an accuser even if he does figure it out, being an antique barbarian and all.

 * The nude wrong number video call Spartan gets.
 These people believe physical sex is dirty, but this girl doesn't mind making a video call in the buff?